hurley3/Linear-Regression/README.md

 * NumPy
 * pandas
 * scikit-learn
+* matplotlib
+* seaborn
 ## Usage
 To use the code in this repository, follow these steps:

 * Clone the repository to your local machine
-* Install the required libraries (NumPy, pandas, scikit-learn)
+* Install the required libraries
 * Open the Jupyter notebook and run the code cells to understand how linear regression works and how to implement it in Python
 * Use the provided python script and functions to perform linear regression on your own datasets
 ## References